MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/Fax.md

 Activity that tracks call outcome and number of pages for a fax and optionally stores an electronic copy of the document.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/Fax.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/Fax.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

 [applicationCommon/Fax](../../Fax.md "/core/applicationCommon/Fax.cdm.json/Fax")
-crmCommon/Fax
+/core/applicationCommon/foundationCommon/crmCommon/Fax.cdm.json/Fax

 ## Traits